Larry Ruttman: Intimate Conversations: Face to Face with Matchless Musicians

 In 2022, Ruttman's fifth book, Intimate Conversations: Face to Face with Matchless Musicians, was self-published through Harvard Book Store.
 The book features Ruttman's interviews with twenty-one notable composers, conductors, instrumentalists, and other musicians.
 Kirkus Reviews said of the book, "An avid classical music fan talks with some of his favorite composers, conductors, and musicians in this collection of interviews....
 [Ruttman] has assembled an impressive list of interviewees in the classical music world, separating them into such sections as composers (John Harbison, Unsuk Chin, Osvaldo Golijov), conductors (Gil Rose, Martin Pearlman), instrumentalists and vocalists (Anne-Sophie Mutter, Susan Graham, Aiko Onishi), music management (Mark Volpe), and the 'beyond genre' (Ran Blake, Eden MacAdam-Somer, Monica Rizzio)…..He examines his subjects’ personal histories and their philosophies, musical and otherwise, and comes up with good questions, as when he asks Harbison if he can compose while working as a conductor.
 And he gets some thought-provoking answers…..
 Despite a few flaws, this volume offers plenty of compelling tidbits for classical music aficionados."

+Torchflame Books published a revised edition of Intimate Conversations in 2024.

+Matthew Sutherland, executive editor of Foreword Reviews, extensively interviewed Ruttman about Intimate Conversations, which drew from the author comprehensive remarks on the book, its underlying purpose, his passionate feelings about music and life, and the relationship of one to the other.